Carson Hocevar: 2024–present: Spire Motorsports

-On October 10, 2023, Hocevar announced on NASCAR Race Hub that he will bypass the Xfinity Series to join Spire Motorsports in the Cup Series full-time for the 2024 season, driving the No. 77 car under a multi-year deal.
-Hocevar started the season with a 40th place DNF at the 2024 Daytona 500.
-He scored his first career top-10 finish at Texas.
+On October 10, 2023, Hocevar announced on NASCAR Race Hub that he would bypass competing full-time in the Xfinity Series to join Spire Motorsports in the Cup Series full-time for the 2024 season, driving the No. 77 car under a multi-year deal.
+Hocevar started the season with a 40th place DNF at the 2024 Daytona 500 after an early crash.
+He scored his first career top-ten finish at Texas.
 At Nashville, Hocevar spun out Harrison Burton during a caution lap; as a result, he was fined USD50,000 and docked 25 driver points.
-At Richmond Hocevar would score his third top-10 finish of the season, tying his best finish of eighth.
+At Richmond, Hocevar would score his third top-ten finish of the season, tying his best finish of eighth.
 In qualifying for the regular season finale at Darlington, Hocevar put the 77 car on the front row, qualifying second.
 It was the best starting spot for Spire Motorsports in the team's history, along with Hocevar's best starting spot for his own Cup career.
 Unfortunately, Hocevar would crash on Lap 335 and would DNF in 33rd place.
-At Watkins Glen on September 15, Hocevar once again eclipsed his best career NCS finish for the third time in 2024 with a third place finish, leading a triple top 10 for Spire Motorsports and even contending for the win in the final restarts.
-At the end of the season, he won the NASCAR Rookie of the Year honors.
+At Watkins Glen on September 15, Hocevar once again eclipsed his best career NCS finish for the third time in 2024 with a third-place finish, leading a triple top-ten for Spire Motorsports and even contending for the win in the final restarts.
+At the end of the season, he won the NASCAR Rookie of the Year award.